 |Robert J. Noyce Scholarship Program (STEM) [web site]

-SIUE received a $1.2 million dollar grant from the National Science Foundation (NSF) to provide scholarships for aspiring middle and high school science teachers.
-The five year program will offer $11,500 scholarships to junior and senior students seeking a teaching certification in a STEM field.
-In addition there will be summer internships paying $2,500 for 200 hours of in-service training for freshman and sophomores.
-The Application process is currently open and the deadline for summer 2014 internships is 4/15 at 5pm.
+In August of 2014, SIUE received a $1 million dollar grant from the National Science Foundation (NSF) to provide scholarships for aspiring middle and high school math teachers.
+Each year, this program will offer eight $11,500 scholarships to qualified junior and senior students seeking teaching certification in the mathematics field, and four $2,500 internships for 200 hours of in-service training for qualified freshmen and sophomores.
+This grant will continue until 2019.